Kervin Bristol

 Kervin Bristol (born September 4, 1988) is a Haitian-American professional basketball player who last played for the London Lions of the British Basketball League (BBL).

 Early years

-Bristol was born in Port-au-Prince to Marlene Beaurais and Frank Bristol.
+Bristol was born in Port-au-Prince to Marlene Beauvais and Frank Bristol.
 In Haiti, he played at the Institution Saint-Louis de Gonzague before deciding to move to the United States, enrolling at Broward College in Fort Lauderdale, Florida.

-After redshirting his first year, Bristol earned time as a rotation player for the Seahawks, averaging 10.1 points per game and 9.6 rebounds per game en route to helping Broward to a Southern Conference title.
-As a sophomore, Broward averaged 12.4 points per game and 10.8 rebounds per game.
+After redshirting his first year, Bristol earned time as a rotation player for the Seahawks, averaging 10.1 points per game 9.6 rebounds and 5.9 blocks per game en route to helping Broward to a Southern Conference title.
+As a sophomore, Broward averaged 12.4 points per game 10.8 rebounds and 6.3 blocks per game.

 As a transfer candidate, Bristol received offers from Southern Miss, Hofstra, Auburn, and Fordham.
 Bristol ultimately selected to play for the Fordham Rams.
 Bristol played two years in a reserve role, graduated with a Bachelor's Degree in Finance in 2012, then proceeded to pursue a professional basketball career in Europe.